 Worcester

 § This page gives an overview of the Worcester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Worcester, on the River Severn, is a historic cathedral city with a rich heritage and riverside setting.
 Worcester Cathedral dominates the skyline, while the city centre combines medieval streets, Georgian buildings, and modern shopping areas.
 The Severn provides scenic riverside walks and parks, with Diglis Basin and Worcester Racecourse adding leisure spaces.
 Surrounding countryside includes farmland, villages, and historic estates, making Worcester a district that blends heritage, riverside charm, and rural surroundings.

-The administrative boundary of Worcester can be viewed on OpenStreetMap: District Boundary of Worcester.
+The administrative boundary of Worcester can also be viewed on OpenStreetMap: District Boundary of Worcester.

 Key Facts about Worcester